danielan987/advanced_nasa_weather_forecast_app/README.md

 Many MERRA-2 data products could have been selected.
+However, the 3 products selected for this app includes

-However, Nevertheless, developers can feel free to update
+Nevertheless, developers can feel free to update o

 ### Developer Guide